 The origin of molas goes back to the tradition of the Guna woman to paint their bodies with geometric patterns, using natural colours available.

 After colonisation and subsequent contacts with missionaries, the Guna began to transfer their traditional geometric patterns onto fabric, first by painting directly and then using the technique applied in the opposite direction.
 It is unclear when this technique was first used.

 It is assumed that the older molas are 150-170 years old.
 In addition to their geometric inspiration, the Guna in the last 50 years have begun to create realistic and abstract models of flowers, animals and birds.

-The Panama Canal is approximately 82 kilometres long and connects the Atlantic and Pacific Oceans.
+The Panama Canal is approximately 82 kilometers long and connects the Atlantic and Pacific Oceans.
 This waterway was dug in the narrowest area of the isthmus.

 The Canal uses a system of locks and chambers with entrance and exit gates that function as lifts and raise ships to the level of Lake Gatun (27 metres above sea level).

 The ships then sail through the canal to reach the opposite coast.